v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/arrays/index.md

 Potrebbe essere necessario creare una matrice di lunghezza zero nelle circostanze seguenti:

-- Senza rischiare un <xref:System.NullReferenceException> eccezione, il codice deve accedere ai membri del <xref:System.Array> classe, ad esempio <xref:System.Array.Length%2A> oppure <xref:System.Array.Rank%2A>, o chiamare una funzione di Visual Basic, ad esempio <xref:Microsoft.VisualBasic.Information.UBound%2A>.
+- Without risking a <xref:System.NullReferenceException> exception, your code must access members of the <xref:System.Array> class, such as <xref:System.Array.Length%2A> or <xref:System.Array.Rank%2A>, or call a Visual Basic function such as <xref:Microsoft.VisualBasic.Information.UBound%2A>.

-- Si vuole mantenere il codice semplice da non dover cercare `Nothing` come caso speciale.
+- You want to keep your code simple by not having to check for `Nothing` as a special case.

 - Il codice interagisce con un'API (Application Programming Interface) che richiede il passaggio di una matrice di lunghezza zero a una o più routine oppure che restituisce una matrice di lunghezza zero da una o più routine.

-## <a name="splitting-an-array"></a>Suddivisione di una matrice
+## <a name="splitting-an-array"></a>Splitting an array

-In alcuni casi, potrebbe essere necessario suddividere una singola matrice più array.
-Ciò comporta che identifica il punto o i punti in corrispondenza del quale la matrice deve essere suddiviso e quindi sputare della matrice in due o più matrici separate.
+In some cases, you may need to split a single array into multiple arrays.
+This involves identifying the point or points at which the array is to be split, and then spitting the array into two or more separate arrays.

 > [!NOTE]
-> In questa sezione non viene illustrata la suddivisione di una singola stringa in una matrice di stringhe in base a un delimitatore.
-Per informazioni sulla suddivisione di una stringa, vedere il <xref:System.String.Split%2A?displayProperty=nameWithType> (metodo).
+> This section does not discuss splitting a single string into a string array based on some delimiter.
+For information on splitting a string, see the <xref:System.String.Split%2A?displayProperty=nameWithType> method.

-I criteri più comuni per la suddivisione di una matrice sono:
+The most common criteria for splitting an array are:

 - Numero di elementi nella matrice.
-Ad esempio, è possibile suddividere una matrice di più di un numero specificato di elementi in un numero di circa parti uguali.
-A tale scopo, è possibile usare il valore restituito in uno dei modi il <xref:System.Array.Length%2A?displayProperty=nameWithType> o <xref:System.Array.GetLength%2A?displayProperty=nameWithType> (metodo).
+For example, you might want to split an array of more than a specified number of elements into a number of approximately equal parts.
+For this purpose, you can use the value returned by either the <xref:System.Array.Length%2A?displayProperty=nameWithType> or <xref:System.Array.GetLength%2A?displayProperty=nameWithType> method.

-- Il valore di un elemento, che funge da un delimitatore che indica dove la matrice deve essere suddivisa. È possibile cercare un valore specifico chiamando il <xref:System.Array.FindIndex%2A?displayProperty=nameWithType> e <xref:System.Array.FindLastIndex%2A?displayProperty=nameWithType> metodi.
+- The value of an element, which serves as a delimiter that indicates where the array should be split.
+You can search for a specific value by calling the <xref:System.Array.FindIndex%2A?displayProperty=nameWithType> and <xref:System.Array.FindLastIndex%2A?displayProperty=nameWithType> methods.

-Dopo aver determinato l'indice o gli indici in corrispondenza del quale la matrice deve essere suddiviso, quindi è possibile creare matrici singole chiamando il <xref:System.Array.Copy%2A?displayProperty=nameWithType> (metodo).
+Once you've determined the index or indexes at which the array should be split, you can then create the individual arrays by calling the <xref:System.Array.Copy%2A?displayProperty=nameWithType> method.

-Nell'esempio seguente suddivide una matrice in due matrici di dimensioni simili.
-(Se il numero totale di elementi della matrice è dispari, la prima matrice ha un elemento in più rispetto al secondo).
+The following example splits an array into two arrays of approximately equal size.
+(If the total number of array elements is odd, the first array has one more element than the second.)

 [!code-vb[splitting-an-array-by-length](~/samples/snippets/visualbasic/programming-guide/language-features/arrays/split1.vb)]

-Nell'esempio seguente suddivide una matrice di stringhe in due matrici in base alla presenza di un elemento il cui valore è "zzz", che viene utilizzata come delimitatore di matrice.
-Le nuove matrici non includono l'elemento che contiene il delimitatore.
+The following example splits a string array into two arrays based on the presence of an element whose value is "zzz", which serves as the array delimiter.
+The new arrays do not include the element that contains the delimiter.

 [!code-vb[splitting-an-array-by-delimiter](~/samples/snippets/visualbasic/programming-guide/language-features/arrays/split2.vb)]

-## <a name="joining-arrays"></a>Aggiunta di matrici
+## <a name="joining-arrays"></a>Joining arrays

-È anche possibile combinare un numero di matrici in una singola matrice di dimensioni maggiori.
-A tale scopo, utilizziamo inoltre il <xref:System.Array.Copy%2A?displayProperty=nameWithType> (metodo).
+You can also combine a number of arrays into a single larger array.
+To do this, you also use the <xref:System.Array.Copy%2A?displayProperty=nameWithType> method.

 > [!NOTE]
-> In questa sezione non viene illustrata l'aggiunta di una matrice di stringhe in un'unica stringa.
-Per informazioni sull'aggiunta di una matrice di stringhe, vedere il <xref:System.String.Join%2A?displayProperty=nameWithType> (metodo).
+> This section does not discuss joining a string array into a single string.
+For information on joining a string array, see the <xref:System.String.Join%2A?displayProperty=nameWithType> method.

-Prima di copiare gli elementi di ogni matrice nella matrice di nuovo, è necessario assicurarsi che è stata inizializzata la matrice in modo che sia grande abbastanza da contenere la nuova matrice.
+Before copying the elements of each array into the new array, you must first ensure that you have initialized the array so that it is large enough to accommodate the new array.
 Questa operazione può essere eseguita in due modi:

-- Usare la [ `ReDim Preserve` ](../../../language-reference/statements/redim-statement.md) espandere in modo dinamico la matrice prima di aggiungervi nuovi elementi dell'istruzione.
-Si tratta della tecnica più semplice, ma può comportare una riduzione delle prestazioni e utilizzo di memoria eccessiva quando si copiano le matrici di grandi dimensioni.
+- Use the [`ReDim Preserve`](../../../language-reference/statements/redim-statement.md) statement to dynamically expand the array before adding new elements to it.
+This is the easiest technique, but it can result in performance degradation and excessive memory consumption when you are copying large arrays.
-- Calcolare il numero totale di elementi necessari per la nuova matrice di grandi dimensioni, quindi aggiungere gli elementi di ogni matrice di origine a esso.
+- Calculate the total number of elements needed for the new large array, then add the elements of each source array to it.

-Nell'esempio seguente usa il secondo approccio per aggiungere quattro matrici con dieci elementi in una singola matrice.
+The following example uses the second approach to add four arrays with ten elements each to a single array.

 [!code-vb[joining-an-array](~/samples/snippets/visualbasic/programming-guide/language-features/arrays/join.vb)]

-Poiché in questo caso le matrici di origine sono tutti piccole, è possibile espandere inoltre in modo dinamico la matrice man mano che si aggiungono gli elementi di ogni nuova matrice a esso.
+Since in this case the source arrays are all small, we can also dynamically expand the array as we add the elements of each new array to it.
 Nell'esempio seguente viene eseguita questa operazione.

 [!code-vb[joining-an-array-dynamically](~/samples/snippets/visualbasic/programming-guide/language-features/arrays/join2.vb)]

-## <a name="collections-as-an-alternative-to-arrays"></a>Raccolte come alternativa alle matrici
+## <a name="collections-as-an-alternative-to-arrays"></a>Collections as an alternative to arrays

 Le matrici sono estremamente utili per la creazione e l'uso di un numero fisso di oggetti fortemente tipizzati.
 Le raccolte consentono di lavorare in modo più flessibile con gruppi di oggetti.
-A differenza delle matrici, che richiede che si modificano in modo esplicito le dimensioni di una matrice con il [ `ReDim` istruzione](../../../language-reference/statements/redim-statement.md), raccolte di aumentare e diminuire dinamicamente in base alle esigenze di un'applicazione viene modificata.
+Unlike arrays, which require that you explicitly change the size of an array with the [`ReDim` Statement](../../../language-reference/statements/redim-statement.md), collections grow and shrink dynamically as the needs of an application change.

-Quando si usa `ReDim` per ridimensionare una matrice, Visual Basic crea una nuova matrice e rilascia in quella precedente.
+When you use `ReDim` to redimension an array, Visual Basic creates a new array and releases the previous one.
 Questa operazione causa un aumento del tempo di esecuzione.
-Pertanto, se il numero di elementi che si sta lavorando cambia spesso oppure è possibile prevedere il numero massimo di elementi che necessari, è in genere sarà ottenere prestazioni migliori usando una raccolta.
+Therefore, if the number of items you are working with changes frequently, or you cannot predict the maximum number of items you need, you'll usually obtain better performance by using a collection.

 Per alcune raccolte è possibile assegnare una chiave a qualsiasi oggetto inserito nella raccolta in modo da recuperare rapidamente l'oggetto usando la chiave.

-Se la raccolta contiene elementi di un solo tipo di dati, è possibile usare una delle classi nello spazio dei nomi <xref:System.Collections.Generic?displayProperty=nameWithType> .
+Se la raccolta contiene elementi di un solo tipo di dati, è possibile usare una delle classi dello spazio dei nomi <xref:System.Collections.Generic?displayProperty=nameWithType>.
 In una raccolta generica viene imposta l'indipendenza dai tipi, in modo da impedire che vengano aggiunti altri tipi di dati alla raccolta.

 Per altre informazioni sulle raccolte, vedere [Raccolte](../../concepts/collections.md).